Replayable Financial Agents: A Determinism-Faithfulness Assurance Harness for Tool-Using LLM Agents: Discussion

+\paragraph{Measurement Bias.} Determinism metrics treat any output difference as a failure, even semantically equivalent rephrasings.
+The faithfulness heuristic is first-order (individual claim-evidence alignment) and may miss relational inversions \citep{sudjianto2026}.
+Tool-call order is treated as significant for signature determinism, though order may not affect correctness.

-\textbf{Ethical Considerations.} Deterministic agents can amplify biases present in retrieved evidence---a consistent wrong answer may be worse than an inconsistent one if it escapes review.
+\paragraph{Ethical Considerations.} Deterministic agents can amplify biases present in retrieved evidence---a consistent wrong answer may be worse than an inconsistent one if it escapes review.
 High-stakes decisions (e.g., AML triage) warrant human oversight regardless of determinism scores.
+Our framework should complement, not replace, human judgment in compliance workflows.